cryptpad/blog/source/_posts/CryptPad-at-FOSDEM-2021.md

   - talk
 ---

 (this post was edited on 24th Feb.
-2021 to include video embeds and corrections)
+2021 to include links to videos and corrections)

 The CryptPad team is taking part in the 2021 online edition of [FOSDEM](https://fosdem.org/2021/).
 We will use this opportunity to reflect on the past year from a couple of different perspectives.